ManvithaPola/healthcare/disease-detection-and-drug-recommendation-master/readme.md

 5. Python, Django
 6. MySQL

-**Steps to run the project in your machine**
+### Steps to Run the Project on Your Machine

-1. Download and install XAMPP in your machine.
+1. Download and install XAMPP.
-2. Download and install VS code in your machine.
+2. Download and install VS Code.
-3. Download and install Python in your machine.
+3. Download and install Python.
-4. Download and install Anaconda in your machine.
+4. Download and install Anaconda.
-5. Open the source code folder and open health care folder in VS code.
+5. Open the source code folder and open the `healthcare` folder in VS Code.
-6. Start the Apache and Mysql in your XAMPP control panel.
+6. Start Apache and MySQL in your XAMPP control panel.
-7. Open your web browser and type 'localhost/phpmyadmin'.
+7. Open your web browser and go to `localhost/phpmyadmin`.
-8. In phpmyadmin page, create a new database from the left panel and name it as 'healthcare_db'.
+8. In the phpMyAdmin page, create a new database named `healthcare_db`.
-9. Import the file 'healthcare_db.sql' inside your newly created database and click ok.
+9. Import the `healthcare_db.sql` file into your newly created database.
-10. Create "ML Disease Prediction - Smart Doctor" and "Drug Recommendation" to create trained model.
+10. Create and train the models for "ML Disease Prediction - Smart Doctor" and "Drug Recommendation".
-11. Put model folder inside healthcare folder, Path of model will be "healthcare\healthcare\model".
+11. Place the model folder inside the `healthcare` folder.
+The path should be `healthcare\healthcare\model`.
-10. Open VS code and write a command in terminal which is 'python manage.py runserver'.
+12. In VS Code, open a terminal and run the command `python manage.py runserver`.

+Your project should now be running locally.